 Have you had any funny housesitting experiences?

-I made it a habit to daily make a big walk with the dogs in and around the village.
+I made it a habit to take a daily big walk with the dogs in and around the village.
 Usually, 2 of the 3 cats came along as well.
-The villagers gave me very funny looks whenever I passed them with my furry companions
+The villagers gave me very funny looks whenever I passed them with my furry companions.

 Tips for others wanting to get started?